ps258/jwt-tools/load-jwt/README.md

 `--cert` file containing a PEM format RSA certificate

-`key` file containing the PEM format private key for the certificate
+`--key` file containing the PEM format private key for the certificate

 `--claims` JSON file containing the claims to put into the body of the JWT